timscargill/ARStats/README.md

 # ARStats: AR Session Measurement Application

-Unity project folder for an AR application (iOS or Android) to record device tracking data and IMU sensor readings, environment characteristics, and user experience (e.g., virtual object stability) metrics.
+Unity project folder for an AR app (Android or iOS) to record device tracking data and IMU sensor readings, environment characteristics, and user experience (e.g., virtual object stability) metrics.

 Built using the Unity AR Foundation framework supporting both ARKit and ARCore.
 Some Unity AR Foundation sample prefabs and scripts retained for functionality and experimenting with additional features.